Defense Priorities Defense Priorities

 Rosemary Kelanic is director of the Middle East Program at Defense Priorities.

 Kelanic publishes widely on energy security, great power politics, and U.S. grand strategy in the Middle East.
-Her work has appeared in outlets ranging from Foreign Affairs and Security Studies to The Washington Post and The National Interest.
+Her work has appeared in outlets ranging from Foreign Affairs and Security Studies to the New York Times and the Washington Post.
 Kelanic’s book, Black Gold and Blackmail: Oil and Great Power Politics (Cornell University Press, 2020), explains the differences in energy security strategies that great powers adopt, while her edited volume (with Charles L. Glaser), Crude Strategy: Rethinking the U.S. Military Commitment to Defend Persian Gulf Oil (Georgetown University Press, 2016), urges a reappraisal of U.S. engagement in the region.
 Kelanic spent 10 years teaching political science at the University of Notre Dame and Williams College prior to entering the policy world.
 She earned her PhD in political science from the University of Chicago and her BA, summa cum laude, from Bryn Mawr College.

 Featuring Rosemary Kelanic